-This course is from a past semester.
+This course is from a past or future semester.
 If you are looking for current courses, go to the course overview.

 Computational Social Science[go to overview]

 Summer Terms 2016

 - The purpose of the module is to acquaint students with the essential approaches and methods in the Computational Social Science field.

 - This includes knowledge about potentials and limitations of nonreactive survey research procedures for the social sciences, in particular methods of social networks analysis.